CONSTITUTION AND RULES OF THE BURY AND DISTRICT

 particular, the registration of any player after 31st January in any season

-shall only be approved specifically by the Management Committee at their next
+must be specifically approved by the Management Committee.

 (c)